Review of the floppy disk as a storage medium, and the USB replacement

 Replaces the NEC FD1138

-A replacement for normal sized drives with 26 pins using the standard ribbon cable.
-Originally intended to replace the floppy drive in the Tajima TMFX.
+A replacement for normal (non-laptop) sized drives with 26 pins, such as on the Tajima TMFX.
+Very popular.

-Replaces the Japanese drive NEC FD1137 in the NEC 9801
+Replaces the Japanese drive NEC FD1137 in the NEC 9801.
+Also can do power over ribbon cable.